-With 2012 coming to an end, here are popular tax reduction tips from the folks at Turbo Tax to consider before you file your taxes in 2013.
-Some have to be implemented before year end, while others can be done before April 15, 2013.
+With the year coming to an end, here are popular tax reduction tips from the folks at Turbo Tax to consider before you file your taxes.
+Some have to be implemented before year end, while others can be done before the tax filing deadline.

 Make Your House Energy-Efficient.
-If you make qualified energy-saving home improvements by the end of 2012, you can claim a tax credit of up to 30% of the costs.
+If you make qualified energy-saving home improvements by the end of the year, you can claim a tax credit of up to 30% of the costs.
 The improvements must meet federal energy-efficiency standards in order to qualify for the credit.
 For more information, go to EnergyStar.gov.
-As long as you pay for the energy efficiency improvements in 2012 (and get them installed in 2013), you can claim them in next years tax return.
+As long as you pay for the energy efficiency improvements in the applicable tax year, you can claim them in next years tax return.

 Review Investment Gains and Losses.
 Consider selling investment losers to offset any capital gains.
 When calculating your gains and losses, be sure to include mutual fund distributions; they are taxable gains even when you hold onto the shares.
 You may want to sell appreciated securities before year-end (or donate them to charity).
 If you have excess losses, they may be carried forward into future tax years, at a rate of no more than $3,000 each year.

-Shift Income From 2012 to 2013.
-If you expect to be in a lower tax bracket next year (e.g unemployed or spouse stops working), and have control over the timing of some income, consider deferring taxes by shifting receipt of the income into 2013.
+Shift Income From One Year to the Next.
+If you expect to be in a lower tax bracket next year (e.g unemployed or spouse stops working), and have control over the timing of some income, consider deferring taxes by shifting receipt of the income into the following year.
 Possibilities include year-end bonuses, capital gains and self-employment income.
-Review your situation carefully because tax rates could be higher in 2013 if fiscal cliff negotiations fail.
+Review your situation carefully because tax rates could be higher if Congress changes tax rules.

 Combine Elective Medical Expenses Into One Year.
 Because uninsured medical expenses are deductible on federal tax returns only to the extent that they exceed 7.5% of your adjusted gross income (AGI), you stand a better chance of having enough to deduct if you group those expenses into a single year.
 In adding up your expenses, consider elective dental work, eyeglasses and contact lenses, insurance premiums that you personally pay for, health and long-term-care insurance, weight-loss and stop-smoking programs, and over-the-counter medical supplies such as hearing aid batteries.